 - 2-3 tbsp diced chives* or scallions

 - 2-3 tbsp herbs like parsley or dill weed*

 - Combine all ingredients in a large mixing bowl and mix everything together very well, until evenly incorporated.

-- Preheat a large, non-stick pan over medium heat and add a couple tablespoons of olive oil.
+- Preheat a large, non-stick pan over medium heat and add 2-3 tablespoons of olive oil.

 - Use an ice cream scoop to scoop out the exact amount of mashed potato mixture so the potato cakes will all be the same size.